syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/getting-started.md

  3. Select the project location, type the project name and press enter.
  4. Then choose **Create project**

-## Step 2: Install the Syncfusion MAUI Chat NuGet Package
+## Step 2: Install the Syncfusion MAUI PullToRefresh NuGet Package

  1. In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
  2. Search for `Syncfusion.Maui.PullToRefresh` on [nuget.org](https://www.nuget.org/) and install the latest version.
  3. Ensure all dependencies are correctly installed, and restore your project.

-## Step 3: Add a Basic TreeView
+## Step 3: Add a Basic PullToRefresh

  1. To initialize the control, import the `Syncfusion.Maui.PullToRefresh` namespace into your code.
  2. Initialize [SfPullToRefresh](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html).